HaakonEidemHaakstad/CypherLLM/README.md

 ### Saving / Loading conversations

 **Export conversation:**
-1. Enter a name in the "Chat name..." field
-2. Click **Save**
-3. Downloads a JSON file with:
 1. Click **Save**
 2. Downloads a JSON file with:
    - All conversation pairs